Tshayka/PuffinEngine/README.md

 - $ make
 - $ ./cube

+## Multithread
+If you want use multithreaded command buffer, you must turn off validation layers in "ErrorCheck.cpp" file, by "BUILD_ENABLE_VULKAN_DEBUG" value to '0'.

 ## Building
 - $ cmake -H. -Bbuild
 - $ cmake --build build -- -j4